Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 A 15-minute drive from the city centre lies Kota Kinabalu’s most famous beach, Tanjung Aru Beach.
 It’s known to have some of the best sunsets in the world, which means it gets really crowded in the evening.

-How to get there: 15min Grab ride to (Google Maps)
+How to get there: 15min Grab ride from airport; round-trip hotel transfers available (Google Maps)

 Photo credit: Amazing Borneo